JimScadden/disk-preparation/README.md

 $ dh_builddeb
 ```

-Note that the newly biuld package will be placed in the parent directory (../).
+Note that the newly built package will be placed in the parent directory (../).

 ## Boot information during install